sara-nl/picasclient/README.md

 In this example, two types of tokens are to be executed: single-core tokens and multi-core (4 cores) tokens.
 It is written for a slurm cluster, so the user may have to adjust the code if they want to run it elsewhere.
 And like the examples in the root exmample folder, a running CouchDB instance is needed.
-To run this example, do:
+To run this example, create the views, but uncomment the two extra views at the bottom.
+Then execute:

 ```
-source setup.sh
 python createViews.py
 ```

-to add the picasconfig to your `PYTHONPATH` and to create the views needed in your CouchDB instance.
-Next, run
+Next, run:

 ```
 python pushAutoPilotExampleTokens.py